 My process of creating a pet portrait involves studying multiple photographs of your pet so I can get to know their true personality.
 While a photograph can capture a single moment in time, a one of a kind, hand-drawn portrait of your pet captures their heart and soul and the special quality that makes them unique.

-- the eyes are often the focal point of the portrait, so a good photo will show the true eye colour.
+- Eyes – these are generally the focal point, so check your photo shows the true eye colour.

 How long will it take?

 As the portraits are very detailed, they can take approximately 3 – 6 weeks depending on size, complexity and current workload.
-Special timing requirements can be discussed, however keep in mind that rushing a portrait is not going to produce a beautiful result.
+Special timing requirements can be discussed, however keep in mind that rushing a portrait will not produce a beautiful result.

-In this situation, a Gift Voucher might be something to consider.
-See more below.
+In this situation, a Gift Certificate might be something to consider.

-A Gift Certificate can be a special gift allowing the recipient to experience the process of having a pet portrait created for them.
+A Gift Certificate can be a unique experience for the recipient to be involved in the process of having a pet portrait created for them.